VShopApp/docs/docs/Troubleshooting/Stuck_loading.md

 Please check that you have the newest update of the V-Shop app.

 ## Check your internet connection
-You need an active internet connection.
-One reason for a long loading time could be bad signal or internet speed.
-Check your Internet connection.
-If possible, try another network.
+Ensure that you have an active internet connection.
+A slow or poor internet connection could be one of the reasons for a long loading time.
+Try using a different network connection if possible.

 ## Try another language
-Please try to change the language in the app.
-You can change the language under "Settings" in the menu.
+Try changing the language in the app.
+You can do this under "Settings" in the menu.

 ## Delete app cache & storage
-If the problem remains, please remove all app content through your operating system.
+Delete the cache and storage of the app.
+If the problem persists, please remove all app content through your operating system.
+On Android devices, you can follow [this guide](https://www.techadvisor.com/article/739613/how-to-clear-app-cache-on-android.html).
-On Android, [try this guide](https://www.techadvisor.com/article/739613/how-to-clear-app-cache-on-android.html).
 On iOS, it is mandatory to reinstall the app.

 If the problem still exists, please contact us on our [Discord](https://vshop.one/discord/).